scripting/opmlToWordpress/README.md

 To run an instance of this app:

-1. Download the contents of this repo.
+1. <a href="https://github.com/scripting/opmlToWordpress/archive/refs/heads/main.zip">Download</a> the contents of this repo.

-2. Edit config.json, replace the values of username, siteurl, and password to match your wordpress.com login info.
+2. Edit <a href="https://github.com/scripting/opmlToWordpress/blob/main/config.json">config.json</a>, replace the values of username, siteurl, and password to match your wordpress.com login info.

-3. Change the value of opmlurl to point to a calendar-structured outline.
+3. Change the value of opmlurl to point to a calendar-structured outline containing your posts.
 (See <a href="https://github.com/scripting/opmlToWordpress#what-is-a-calendar-structured-outline">below</a>.)

-4. CD into the directory you downloaded.
+4. <i>cd</i> into the directory you downloaded.

 5. Run <i>npm install</i> at the command line.

-6. Then node <i>optowp.js</i> to launch the server.
+6. Then <i>node</i> <i>optowp.js</i> to launch the server.

 ### What is a calendar-structured outline?